maacecchini/Learning-How-To-Learn/README.md

 **Summary**

-In this work I will discuss about some learning techniques that I have found the most useful during the course to attain my personal goals of being a life-long learning math related subjects.
+In this work I will discuss about some learning techniques that I have found the most useful during the course to attain my personal goals of being a life-long learner of math or non-math related subjects.

 I will discuss my personal experience with the following topics: